-I toured Garfield’s house back in 2001 with Jeff.
+I toured Garfield’s house back in 2001.
 I remember the guide back then as being conceited and impatient with questions.
 My blog entry from back then paints a somewhat different picture, but that’s the impression that stuck with me.

 We shared our tour with four others, a lone woman and an Asian couple and their daughter.
 The man understood no English and spent most of the time wandering off into adjoining rooms.